-3.2 Golf Carts
+3.3 Golf Carts

-- 3.2.1 The decision to offer the use of power golf carts will be left to the discretion of the specific Tournament Committee. - 3.2.2 At any event, athletes will be required to walk.
+- 3.3.1 The decision to offer the use of power golf carts will be left to the discretion of the specific Tournament Committee. - 3.3.2 At any event, golfers will be required to walk.
 A case may be considered for using a power cart during any competition upon presentation of a medical certificate to the Tournament Committee no later than registration deadline.

-3.3 Slow Play
+3.4 Pace of Play

-3.3.1 For the purpose of preventing slow play, the Committee may, in the conditions of a competition (Rule 33-1), establish pace of play guidelines including maximum periods of time to complete a stipulated round, a hole, or a stroke.
+- 3.4.1.1 For the purpose of preventing slow play, the Committee may, in the conditions of a competition (Rule 33-1), establish pace of play guidelines including maximum periods of time to complete a stipulated round, a hole, or a stroke. - 3.5 Attire - 3.5.1 Appropriate golf attire is required and determined by the tournament committee for all levels of play. - 3.6 Caddies - 3.6.1 It is strongly recommended that golfers competing in Levels 4 and 5 provide their own caddies for tournaments and competitions.

-3.4 Attire

-3.4.1 Appropriate golf attire is required and determined by the tournament committee for all levels of play.

-3.5 Caddies

-- 3.5.1 It is strongly recommended that athletes competing in Levels 4 and 5 provide their own caddies for tournaments and competitions. - 3.5.2 As per the USGA, a caddie is defined as "one who assists the player in accordance with the Rules, which may include carrying or handling the player's clubs during play." - 3.5.3 If you choose to not bring a caddie, it is not the responsibility of the tournament committee to provide a caddie at the competition. - 3.5.4 For tournaments and competitions, coaches can assume the role of a caddie, with the understanding they will relinquish their coach privileges (ie. ability to file a protest) during the competition. - 3.5.5 A caddie should not be utilized for Levels 2where the Unified partner would assume the role of providing advice to the athlete, including club selection, course management, keeping of the scorecard and etiquette.
+- 3.6.2 As per the USGA, a caddie is defined as "one who assists the player in accordance with the Rules, which may include carrying or handling the player's clubs during play." - 3.6.3 If you choose to not bring a caddie, it is not the responsibility of the tournament committee to provide a caddie at the competition. - 3.6.4 For tournaments and competitions, coaches can assume the role of a caddie, with the understanding they will relinquish their coach privileges (i.e. ability to file a protest) during the competition. - 3.6.5 A caddie should not be utilized for Levels 2 and 3 where the Unified partner would assume the role of providing advice to the athlete, including club selection, course management, keeping of the scorecard and etiquette.

-3.6 Equipment
+3.7 Equipment